mitsuba-renderer/drjit/docs/custom.rst

 .. code-block:: python

     def dK(self, x, m):
-        m = Float(m) # Convert 'm' to differentiable type (enoki.cuda.ad.Float)
+        m = Float(m) # Convert 'm' to differentiable type (drjit.cuda.ad.Float)
-        ek.enable_grad(m)
+        dr.enable_grad(m)
         y = self.K(x, m)
-        ek.forward(m)
+        dr.forward(m)
-        return ek.grad(y)
+        return dr.grad(y)

-The Monte Carlo integration procedure will evaluate ``dK`` 1 million times, hence you may be wondering whether repetitive function calls like ``ek.forward()`` that propagate derivatives through the AD computation graph could lead to inefficiencies?
-This is not the case: Enoki performs a single symbolic evaluation of the loop on the host, during which time it records all operations that take place within.
-Only operations involving CUDA/LLVM arrays are of interest, which means that Enoki only will only "see" the final computation needed to evaluate ``ek.grad(y)``.
+The Monte Carlo integration procedure will evaluate ``dK`` 1 million times, hence you may be wondering whether repetitive function calls like ``dr.forward()`` that propagate derivatives through the AD computation graph could lead to inefficiencies?
+This is not the case: Dr.Jit performs a single symbolic evaluation of the loop on the host, during which time it records all operations that take place within.
+Only operations involving CUDA/LLVM arrays are of interest, which means that Dr.Jit only will only "see" the final computation needed to evaluate ``dr.grad(y)``.
 The mechanical process of actually obtaining this code---a topologically sorted graph traversal involving several different hash tables---evaporates along the way, and the end result is generally equivalent to hand-written derivative code.
 This nesting can be